DONATE NOW SECURELY WITH

 If I change my decision on which college to attend, how will this impact my grant (award)?
 How do I notify the Boothbay Region Student Aid Fund?
 Will I be able to able to receive a grant (award) to the new college and how will the amount be determined?

-The Transfer Information Form, which is located on the BRSAF website (brsaf.org), needs to be completed, and the current year financial award package from your new institution needs to be submitted.
+The Transfer Information Form, which is located under the Applicant Resources tab, needs to be completed, and the current year financial award package from your new institution needs to be submitted.
 The same process used for the initial award will apply for the new institution.
+In addition, BRSAF must receive the returned award from the initial institution prior to releasing the award funds to the second institution.

 If I transfer to a new college next year, can I still receive a grant (award)?